Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Immune to Bullets: As long as he's absorbed something tough enough.
 Played with a bit; though the bullets don't stop him, they do knock off several chunks that end up reverting to flesh.

 - Mind Control: Implied to have been brainwashed by Whitehall into obeying HYDRA (as Bakshi uses the codephrase "Are you ready to comply?" to calm him down at one point).
-Confirmed in his return in Season 3.
+Later confirmed in his return in Season 3.

 - Mundane Utility: Before being discovered, he used his powers to cheat at boxing by turning his fists to steel beneath his gloves for easy knockouts.